Architects of Life: Social enterprise inspires ex-offenders to go from stereotype to archetype

 Andrew’s jail term was reduced following a successful appeal, something he says was only possible with God.
 Initially, all his cellmates and even the prison officer tried to dissuade him from appealing his sentence.
 Andrew, too, was on the fence, until he came across Matthew 17:20 in his cell, a verse he says “burned in his heart”.

-Andrew eventually returned to school as a private student, graduated with a bachelor’s degree in communications management, and launched a career in advertising.
+Andrew eventually returned to school as a private student, graduated with a bachelor’s degree in communications management, and launched a career in marketing and communications.

 Today, he heads corporate partnerships at a social enterprise, following a four-year work stint in Vietnam.

 So transformed is his life that he has even changed his name.